 - Soak cocum (kudampuli) in 3 tbsps of luke warm water for 15 - 20 minutes.

-- Prepare the coconut masala - Heat 2-3 tbsp oil in a heavy-bottomed pan.
+- Prepare the coconut masala - Heat 2-3 tablespoon oil in a heavy-bottomed pan.
 Fry grated coconut until brownish.
 Make sure that you don't burn the coconut.

 - Reduce the flame to the minimum.
 Add coriander powder, chilli powder, turmeric powder, pepper powder.
 Fry the masala powders for a couple of minutes.
 Add oil if needed.
 Switch it off.
 Keep it aside and let it cool down.